MPCC/MPCC-API-DOC/README.md

 Where `2012` is the year, `12` represents December, `31` represents the 31st day of the month, `13` represents 1 PM, `22` minutes and `55` seconds past the hour.
 All times will be expressed in terms of UTC.

-This format was chosen to minimize ambiguity and edge cases in terms of parsing while maximizing readability of dates during development.

 ## Authors

 **Eric Jones**